May 7, 2014

 The ties with Qatar are deep.
-The University of Calgary in Qatar campus (UCQ), established in 2007, offers a Bachelor of Nursing degree and a Master of Nursing program.
+The University of Calgary Qatar campus (UCQ), established in 2007, offers a Bachelor of Nursing degree and a Master of Nursing program.
 UCQ is at the forefront of health promotion and disease prevention in Qatar.
 Nursing students are educated to the same Canadian standards and deliver evidence-based health care, are strong critical thinkers, and function as a change agents with focus on the entire family.

 The University of Calgary has several institutional agreements in the region, including those in Qatar, Saudi Arabia and United Arab Emirates and enrolls around 450 students from Middle East at its Qatar and Calgary campuses combined.
-“Our purpose is to build up on the success of the University of Calgary in Qatar to expand our opportunities in education, training and research in the Middle East area,” says Janaka Ruwanpura, vice-provost (international).
+“Our purpose is to build up on the success of the University of Calgary-Qatar to expand our opportunities in education, training and research in the Middle East area,” says Janaka Ruwanpura, vice-provost (international).

-Middle East is one of six regions of emphasis identified under the International Strategy launched in 2013.
+Middle East is one of six regions of emphasis identified under the International Strategy (PDF download) launched in 2013.
 In this strategy, the university has committed to increase diversity of students on campus, advance educational and research partnerships, and boost international development efforts.